Titus-Waldner/ParallelImageProcessing/README.md

 ![image](https://github.com/user-attachments/assets/17330cbe-4adb-417f-9447-49b8f7ee4318)

 Overview

-This project demonstrates parallel image processing using MPI and OpenCV, focusing on distributing image data among multiple processors to apply filters and transformations in parallel.
-The lab consists of four parts:

-Serial implementation of a convolution kernel.

-Parallel distribution and collection of numerical data with halos using MPI.

-Image segmentation, modification, and reassembly using MPI.

-Parallel image blurring using convolution and MPI.

-Setup Instructions

-Ensure you have MPI installed (e.g., OpenMPI or MPICH).

-Install OpenCV for image processing.

-Place pic.jpg in the compilation folder before running the program.

-Compile the provided C++ files using an MPI-enabled compiler.

-Project Structure

-Part 1: Serial Convolution Kernel

-Converts a given convolution kernel into a serial implementation.

-Removes OpenMP parallelization for compatibility.

-Uses OpenCV functions to display images before and after applying the filter.

-Run with: ./lab2_part1 <filename> <blur_level>

-Part 2: Distributed Numerical Data Processing with Halos

-Distributes a dataset across multiple MPI processes.

-Each process receives a section of data along with halo elements for boundary computations.

-Utilizes MPI_Scatterv for distribution and MPI_Gatherv for collection.

-Usage: Run the executable with multiple processors.

-Part 3: Image Segmentation and Reconstruction

-Splits an image into multiple sections with halo rows.

-Each process modifies its assigned portion of the image.

-Uses MPI_Scatterv and MPI_Gatherv for efficient data transfer.

-Outputs individual and merged image results.

-Usage: mpirun -np <num_processes> ./lab2_part3

-Part 4: Parallel Image Blurring

-Divides an image into sections for parallel convolution.

-Applies a blur kernel to each section.

-Merges the modified sections while preserving image integrity.

-Uses OpenCV to compare results with a serial implementation.

-Usage: mpirun -np <num_processes> ./lab2_part4
+Overview

+This project explores parallel image processing techniques using MPI and OpenCV.
+The lab focuses on distributing and manipulating image data across multiple processors for performance optimization.
+Key techniques include:

+    Scatterv & Gatherv for data distribution and collection.
+    Halo exchange for handling image borders.
+    Parallel convolution kernels for image processing.

+Requirements

+    MPI (Message Passing Interface)
+    OpenCV (for image processing)
+    C++ Compiler supporting MPI (e.g., mpic++)
+    Test Image (pic.jpg) placed in the compilation directory

+Lab Components
+1. Serial Convolution Kernel (Lab2_1.cpp)

+    Converts an OpenMP-based convolution kernel into a serial algorithm.
+    Uses OpenCV to load and display an image before and after blurring.
+    Takes image filename and blur level as input.
+    Example usage:

+    ./Lab2_1 pic.jpg 5

+    Outputs the processed image with the specified blur level.

+2. Data Distribution with Halos (Lab2_2.cpp)

+    Demonstrates scatterv/gatherv for distributing and recollecting data while handling halo exchange.
+    Works with arbitrary halo sizes and processor counts (≥2).
+    Uses MPI data types to ensure efficient communication.

+Example Outputs:

+    With 8 processors, halo = 3
+    With 3 processors, halo = 5

+3. Parallel Image Segmentation (Lab2_3.cpp)

+    Splits an image into segments distributed among processors.
+    Each segment is color-coded according to processor rank.
+    Uses MPI_Bcast, scatterv, and gatherv for communication.
+    Displays the processed image and reconstructs it at rank 0.

+4. Parallel Image Blurring (Lab2_4.cpp)

+    Distributes an image, applies a blur, and then merges the results.
+    Implements a convolution kernel similar to Part 1.
+    MPI-based parallelization ensures each processor applies the filter on its segment.
+    The halo region is NOT blurred, ensuring seamless merging.

+Example Outputs:

+    Distributed Blurred Image
+    Merged Blurred Image
+    Comparison to Serial Blurring (serial_blurred.jpg)

+Execution Instructions
+Compiling the Code

+To compile the programs:

+mpic++ -o Lab2_1 Lab2_1.cpp `pkg-config --cflags --libs opencv4`
+mpic++ -o Lab2_2 Lab2_2.cpp
+mpic++ -o Lab2_3 Lab2_3.cpp `pkg-config --cflags --libs opencv4`
+mpic++ -o Lab2_4 Lab2_4.cpp `pkg-config --cflags --libs opencv4`

+Running the Programs

+Run using mpirun with the desired number of processors:

+mpirun -np 4 ./Lab2_2
+mpirun -np 3 ./Lab2_3
+mpirun -np 4 ./Lab2_4 pic.jpg

 Performance Analysis

-Speedup Comparison
+Speedup Analysis

-Performance was measured by running the blur and sharpen filters on a 2560x1440 image using 1-8 processors.
-Key findings:
+Speedup was measured using 1 to 8 cores for sharpening and blurring kernels.
+Processors	Sharpening Time (s)	Speedup	Blurring Time (s)	Speedup 1	0.735	1.00	4.82	1.00
+2	0.671	1.09	4.42	1.09
+4	0.515	1.42	4.26	1.13
+8	0.581	1.26	3.12	1.54
+Observations

-Parallelization improves execution time, but speedup is not always linear due to overhead.
+    Speedup increases with core count but is not linear due to overhead.
+    Blurring takes longer than sharpening due to the larger convolution operation.

-Larger images benefit more from parallel processing.
+    Larger images benefit more from parallelization.

-Guided scheduling generally provides better load balancing compared to static or dynamic scheduling.

-Kernel Effects

-Two different convolution kernels were tested:

-Laplacian Kernel (Sharpening) - Enhances edges by approximating the second spatial derivative.

-Gaussian Blur Kernel - Smoothens the image by averaging neighboring pixel values.

 Alternative Partitioning Strategies

-Besides row-based partitioning, the following approaches could be considered:
+Instead of static row partitioning, other approaches could be:

-Column Partitioning - Useful for images with non-uniform height-to-width ratios.
+    Column Partitioning: Each processor handles vertical slices.
+        Pros: Similar to row partitioning.
+        Cons: No major advantage unless aspect ratio favors vertical slicing.

-Block Partitioning - Divides the image into small square regions, ensuring better parallel load distribution.
+    Block Partitioning: Divides the image into a grid of blocks.
+        Pros: Better balance across processors.
+        Cons: Requires more complex data exchange.

-Tile Partitioning - Uses small fixed-size tiles assigned dynamically to processes for better scalability.
+    Tile-Based Partitioning: Assigns small tiles dynamically to processors.

-Execution Instructions

-To compile and run any part of the project:

-mpic++ -o lab2_partX lab2_partX.cpp `pkg-config --cflags --libs opencv4`
-mpirun -np <num_processes> ./lab2_partX

-Replace X with the part number (1-4) and adjust <num_processes> accordingly.

-Conclusion

-This lab provided hands-on experience with MPI's scatterv and gatherv functions for distributing and collecting image data.
-By leveraging parallelism, image processing tasks such as blurring and segmentation were significantly optimized.
-The experiments confirmed that effective partitioning and scheduling strategies are critical for maximizing performance in parallel image processing.
+        Pros: Handles regions of varying complexity well.
+        Cons: Higher scheduling overhead.